 Please visit the Irish Department of Health webpage for information on how to protect yourself or on how to get medical advice in Ireland.

 Please visit the webpage of the Swiss Federal Office of Public Health for the latest information and advice on the situation in Switzerland.
 Please find more information on Coronavirus and on how to protect yourself on the website of the World Health Organization (WHO).

-Ireland was removed from Switzerland's 'quarantine list' (list of states with an increased risk of infection) as of 29 October 2020.
-Therefore, persons who enter Switzerland from Ireland do not have to go into quarantine upon arrival unless they have stayed in a state or area with an increased risk of infection within the previous 10 days.
-Persons who have stayed in a state or area with an increased risk of infection within the previous 10 days are required to go into quarantine for 10 days upon arrival in Switzerland unless they qualify for an exemption.
+Ireland was added to Switzerland's "quarantine list" (list of states with an increased risk of infection).
+Persons entering Switzerland from Ireland are required to go into quarantine for 10 days upon arrival unless they qualify for an exemption.
 Persons who are obliged to go into quarantine have to report their arrival to the relevant cantonal authority within two days.

 For more information relating to the quarantine requirement please visit the Swiss Federal Office of Public Health website and consult the relevant Q&A. For urgent inquiries that are not answered by the Q&A, travellers may contact the competent helpline.

 Switzerland lifted entry restrictions involving EU/EFTA states on 15 June 2020.
 EU/EFTA citizens can travel from Ireland to Switzerland; freedom of movements has been re-established.
 Non-EU/EFTA citizens can still face entry restrictions to Switzerland.

 Please be aware that as the situation continues to evolve, it is possible that the entry or exit requirements of the Irish government, the Swiss government or a transit country may be adjusted at short notice.